-Some of the on-farm tools being provided include ox-ploughs, oxen, and hoes while off-farm hardware include grinding mills plus tri-cycle motor bikes for transport hire services.
+Some of the on-farm tools being provided include ox-ploughs, oxen, and hoes while off-farm hardware include grinding mills for value addition plus tri-cycle motor bikes for transport hire services.
 These are currently being given out to youth groups at Imvepi refugee settlement in Northern Uganda.
 The groups comprise of both refugees and host communities.
 Group members are also trained by World Vision in financial literacy, saving methodology and business management.

 So far, two grinding mills, two tri-cycle motor bikes, 20 oxen (bulls), 10 ox ploughs, and1000 hoes have been given out at Imvepi.
 Phone charging gadgets and saloon equipment are among the other tools yet to be given out.
 World Vision plans to extend its livelihoods empowerement project to Omugo refugee settlement where it intends to role out a cash trasnfer program to enable refugees start up income generating activities.